AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/snapshots.md

    +---------------------------+----------------------+------------+
    ```

-## Restore a snapshot
+## Restore a backup

 You must have [Admin access](../project/user-access.md) to the environment.
-You have up to **seven days** to _restore_ a snapshot.
-Restoring a snapshot does not change the code of the current git branch.
-Restoring a snapshot in this manner does not apply to Pro staging and production environments; see [Pro Backup & Disaster Recovery](../architecture/pro-architecture.md#backup-and-disaster-recovery).
+You have up to **seven days** to _restore_ a backup.
+Restoring a backup does not change the code of the current git branch.
+Restoring a backup in this manner does not apply to Pro staging and production environments; see [Pro Backup & Disaster Recovery](../architecture/pro-architecture.md#backup-and-disaster-recovery).

 Restoration times vary depending on the size of your database: